Export, Innovate, Invest - The Canadian Trade Commissioner Service

-- Mobilizing Science and Technology to Canada's Advantage - a comprehensive, multi-year science and technology agenda for the nation
+- Seizing Canada's Moment: Moving Forward in Science, Technology and Innovation - a comprehensive, multi-year science and technology agenda for the nation

 - Global Markets Action Plan: The Blueprint for Creating Jobs and Opportunities for Canadians through Trade - Canada's economic prosperity depends on international trade, innovation and investment.
 The Global Markets Action Plan will ensure that all the diplomatic assets of the Government of Canada are harnessed to support the pursuit of commercial success by Canadian companies, innovators and investors in key foreign markets, to generate new jobs and new opportunities for workers and families here at home.